 The BCIA is a single voice, representing a growing and dynamic building controls and BEMS sector in the UK.
-The BCIA has a number of key functions that support its members and the wider industry alike:
+It has a number of key functions that support its members and the wider industry which include:

-- Is a single voice representing the controls and BEMS industry.
+- To be a single voice representing the controls and BEMS industry

-- Offers specialist training courses for the controls industry.
+- Offer specialist training courses for the controls industry

-- Enables member companies to discuss shared interests.
+- Enable member companies to discuss shared interests

-- Provides unique market trends and sales data for members.
+- Provide unique market trends and sales data for members

-- Offers a credibility of membership for companies large and small.
+- Offer a credibility of membership for companies large and small

 AIMS & OBJECTIVES